Denise Penna

 Rose Island, the most recent Italian summer movie

-Let's complete our brief excursus on the best Italian summer movies with the newest work, a great success on Netflix.
+In our roundup of the best Italian summer movies, we also feature a film that was a huge hit on Netflix.
 After the brilliant I Can Quit Whenever I Want trilogy, the young Salerno-born director Sydney Sibilia tells another intrinsically Italian story, the absolutely true tale of Giorgio Rosa, a visionary engineer and founder of the Esperantist Republic of Rose Island in 1968.

 Here we are again in the 1960s, turning point and subversion time for Italy, and the misunderstood genius Giorgio, who has just earned a degree as an engineer, realizes that the only way to find his place in the world is to, literally, create it for himself: he reaches a platform off the coast of Rimini and founds his own independent micro-nation, where the stringent mainland rules are worthless and can be left behind.